radbahi/radbahi/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=radbahi)](https://github.com/radbahi/github-readme-stats)

-- 🔭 I’m currently working on through a course on Udemy
+- 🔭 I’m currently working at Infosys as a Technical Associate
 - 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on anything!
 Just shoot me a message here or connect on LinkedIn
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/radouane-bahi-5410a1137/)